pnp/blog/content/post/using-the-pnp-modern-search-web-parts.md

 The first configuration panel initially offers two settings.
 {{< image alt="5-search-box-settings.png" src="images/blog/using-the-pnp-modern-search-web-parts/5-search-box-settings.png" >}}
-The first setting will replace the default \"*Enter your search terms\...*\" placeholder text with whatever you type here.
+The first setting will replace the default "*Enter your search terms\...*" placeholder text with whatever you type here.
 The second setting - **Send the query to a new page** - will be off by default (and will stay that way for this example).
 If you enable it, you'll see some new options appear that allow you send the user's query to a new page/tab.
-This can be incredibly useful if you want to create \"Search Results\" page like what we're currently doing, but also want to provide a search box on other pages.
+This can be incredibly useful if you want to create "Search Results" page like what we're currently doing, but also want to provide a search box on other pages.
 Using this we could, for example, include a Search box web part on the home page of our site and, when a user submits a